InsightSoftwareConsortium/ITKTubeTK/Applications/VesselTrainMask/README.md

 Where:

    -notVesselWidth <double>
-     (required) A double value specifying the width around the vessel region marked by an expert that would be regarded as not vessel expert mask.
+     (required) A double value specifying the width around the region marked as vessel by an expert, that would be regarded as not-vessel expert mask.

    -gap <double>
-     (required) A double value specifying the gap between the vessel region marked by expert and the not -vessel region.
+     (required) A double value specifying the gap between the vessel region marked by an expert and the not-vessel region.

    --xml
      Produce xml description of command line arguments (default: 0)